 Like Rachel Carson, we are concerned about the potential arrogance and hubris of mankind when detached from caring for the earth, when driven by the relentless pursuit of profit and growth, and when fueled by unconstrained technology and the reckless consumption of resources.
 We seek to inspire a reverence for life and build a sustainable, peaceful and just future.

 The RCC is a nationwide membership organization that engages and empowers our supporters to take effective action in communities, campuses, and at the local, state and national level.
 With the leadership of its President and CEO, Dr. Robert K. Musil, the RCC is a respected voice for policy change in the nation’s capital.

 In addition to its work on Capitol Hill, the RCC currently focuses its organizing at the grassroots primarily in North Carolina, Maryland, and Pennsylvania.

 The RCC also sustains an active and growing nationwide campus network, the Rachel Carson Campus Network (RCCN).
-The RCCN, currently comprised of over 51 colleges, goes beyond student organizing to involve faculty, staff, administrators and community partners.
+The RCCN, currently comprised of 53 colleges, goes beyond student organizing to involve faculty, staff, administrators and community partners.
 The RCCN provides its participants with the in-depth RCC Campus Dispatch, educational and organizing resources, critical news and information, and calls to action for policy change.